 Doctoral students generally receive financial support for their tuition and stipend from fellowships, traineeships, government grants, graduate assistantships, or scholarships.
 The vast majority of graduate assistantships that cover a stipend and tuition are paid for by competitive external research grants.
 Hence, continued financial assistance for doctoral students is contingent upon both satisfactory research progress and academic performance.

 Please sign into your graduate application to check the status.
 This site is updated when material is received and decisions are made, so please feel free to check your status frequently during peak admission season.

 Reapplying if not admitted

 Your completed application may be reconsidered for the next concurrent semester after your original application semester.
 If you would like your application to be reconsidered, send an email to email@example.com stating your intentions.
-You may also send additional information if you wish; for instance, additional transcripts from other schools you may attend prior to admissions.

 Statement of Assurance

 Carnegie Mellon University does not discriminate in admission, employment or administration of its programs or activities on the basis of race, color, national origin, sex, handicap or disability, age, sexual orientation, gender identity, religion, creed, ancestry, belief, veteran status, or genetic information.
 Furthermore, Carnegie Mellon University does not discriminate and is required not to discriminate in violation of federal, state or local laws or executive orders.